 Now that we've talked about the layout of the task, we an start talking about math.
 This is great!
 So I realized that there are gonna be a few people who are taking the GRE, maybe people going into physics or engineering, something like that.
 That are excited about math, maybe even as excited as I am.
 And I realize that most people are not quite so excited about math.
-Show Transcript
+Read full transcript

 That's perfectly fine.
 We're gonna lead you step by step through all the math you need for the GRE.
 Don't worry.
 In this module we're just going to be talking about overarching strategies related to the basic act of calculation, so doing the basic arithmetic.
 And this is something that will play out in many, many problems across the Quant section.